How to Save Money on Editing

 Hire a Newbie

 New editors often offer their first few edits for either free or really cheap in exchange for a testimonial.
 This helps them get some books under their belt, build confidence, and flesh out their websites and social media profiles.
-You can find new editors on social media and on the editors for hire listings for editorial associations like the Editorial Freelancers Association or the American Copy Editors Society.
+You can find new editors on social media and on the editors for hire listings for editorial associations like the Editorial Freelancers Association or ACES.

-Be aware, though, that these editors may not have worked out their client communication or workflow yet, so they may not be as efficient or put together as more experienced editors.
+Be aware, though, that these newer editors may not have worked out their client communication or workflow yet, so they may not be as efficient or put together as more experienced editors.
 They also may have knowledge gaps or not be totally confident in their skills yet.
 If you’re willing to deal with those things, though, then a new editor could be a great match for you!
+Everybody's gotta start somewhere, and I started this way, too.

 Ask for a Partial Edit